 On his wife's death, the Ford Family passed all Ken's Collection of documents, letters, photos, "you name it, he had it" to Hound Local History Society.
-The hard copy of this large collection is currently held in the Ladies Waiting Room [at Netley Abbey Station] which will hopefully soon be open to the Public as their Local History Museum.
-For further information, please contact the Society's Chairperson, Mrs Maureen Queen.
+The hard copy of this large collection is currently held in the History Room at Netley Abbey Station.
+For further information, please look at this website's History Room menu section or contact the Society's Chairperson, Mrs Maureen Queen.

 I (Brenda) offered to type up and display here a couple of the articles which appear in Ken's Book so that his research can be read and enjoyed by a wider audience.
 Here is the first - "Netley Abbey Fire Brigade".
 I have mixed in some bits of information from my own research [in brackets]; everything else has been taken from Mr Ford's Book and Notes.
 Putting photos on this website has proved challenging to date.
 I have one or two on my own website - www.netleyabbeymatters.co.uk.
 Please do come and have a look!

 On July 7, 1902 at the Parish Council Meeting, it was proposed to form a Fire Brigade.
 On August 18, rules were formulated and the following members of the Voluntary Fire Brigade were listed -